khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 # syllabus
 This syllabus was designed to help develop our personal and/or professional/institutional digital indentities with which we can engage with information on the Web more efficiently in our residence modes.
-We will discuss this mode in detail in week 1 using the [digital identities](digital-identities.md) file.

 ## TOC